jesseflorig/jesseflorig-dev/src/pages/hello-world/index.md

 ## Conclusion

 So that's it.
-Now it's time to get to some code.
+Now we can get to some code.
 I hope to see you around!